 -Store the foods you buy carefully, to avoid waste.
 Don’t wash fruits and vegetables until you are ready to use them, and dry them thoroughly if you will be storing them.
 Plan to use more perishable items first, and freeze items that you know you won’t be using in time.

 -Baking may be turning into a lost art, but you can still make better and less-expensive breads, muffins and other baked products yourself than the prepackaged versions in the store.

 -On the weekend, when you have more time, prepare larger meals and freeze the extra for those days when you don’t have time to cook and are tempted by less healthy and more expensive fast food or convenience food.

 -Take one week each month to use up food that you already have in the house.
 Be creative, making soups, hashes, casseroles and other dishes from the odds and ends of food in your refrigerator and cupboard.
 Vegetables that are a little past it (limp but not spoiled) can be use to make soup or stock instead of being thrown away.

--Try preparing one vegetarian meal a week.
+-Try preparing one meatless meal a week.
 Using foods such as rice, beans and vegetables in your menu plan can save money and improve your health.